MatteoIorio11/GraphViewer/README.md

 ```bash
 ./gradlew runGui
 ```
-This gradle task will run the application and you will be able to see the main window of it.
+This gradle task will run the application, and you will be able to see the main window of it.
 Once the GUI has loaded you can start interacting with it.

 ## How to use the GUI
 The GUI is divided in different groups of components.
 The main groups are the following: